triton-inference-server/server/docs/user_guide/model_management.md

 configuration, so its presence in the model directory may be detected as a new file and cause the model to fully reload when only an update is expected.

-* If a sequence model is updated with in-flight sequence(s), Triton does not guarentee any remaining request(s) from the in-flight sequence(s) will be routed to the same model instance for processing.
-It is currently the responsibility of the user to ensure any in-flight sequence(s) is complete before updating a sequence model.
+* If a sequence model is *reloaded* with in-flight sequence(s) (i.e. changes to the model file), Triton does not guarentee any remaining request(s) from the in-flight sequence(s) will be routed to the same model instance for processing.
+It is currently the responsibility of the user to ensure any in-flight sequence(s) are completed before reloading a sequence model.
+  * If a sequence model is *updated* (i.e. increasing/decreasing the instance count), Triton will wait until the in-flight sequence is completed (or timed-out) before the instance behind the sequence is removed.

 ## Concurrently Loading Models